-My Honest Review of the Dyson Hair Dryer
+FAQs about the Dyson Hair Dryer

-Who Should Buy a Dyson Hair Dryer?
+Who should buy a Dyson Hair Dryer?

-I think almost anyone is a good candidate for the Dyson, but it’s especially fitting for women who have long, thick, or unmanageable hair.
+Anyone is a good candidate for the Dyson, but it’s especially fitting for women who have long, thick, or unmanageable hair.
 The more inconvenient it feels to dry your hair in the morning due to the time commitment, styling difficulty, or frizz factor, the more the Dyson Hair Dryer will be game-changing for you.
 That being said, the dryer will cut down on drying time, improve smoothness, and improve heat protection for anyone.

-Is the Dyson Hair Dryer Good for Curly Hair?
+Is the Dyson Hair Dryer good for curly hair?

 Can I use my Dyson hair dryer abroad?

 According to Dyson.com, you can technically use your machine abroad in a country with an electricity supply that’s similar to the country where you purchased your Dyson but should not use it with a converter.
 For a list of voltage ranges by country, visit the Dyson website.
 Keep in mind that using the Dyson abroad voids the warranty.